karlvr/consistent.js/README.md

 ### Getting the nodes bound to a scope

+To get an array of DOM nodes that have been bound to a scope, and which have declared Consistent bindings (i.e. Consistent will actually modify them when the scope is applied), you can use the `nodes()` function.
+Even if a node has been passed to a Consistent scope’s `bind` function, if a node isn’t involved in updating or applying the scope (i.e. it has no `ct` attributes, and isn’t an input element) then it will not be included in the result from `nodes()`.

-If you need to get the DOM nodes that have been bound to a scope, you can either use `nodes`, which returns all of the DOM nodes that are bound, or `roots`, which only returns the DOM nodes explicitly bound – as opposed to those that were bound as they are children of the explicitly bound nodes.
+To get an array of the DOM nodes that have been passed to a scope’s bind function use the `roots()` function.
+Note that the root nodes do not need to have declared Consistent bindings.

 ```javascript
 $(scope.$.nodes()).addClass("found");